klbowman/Web-Scraping/README.md

 # Web Scraping

-Interactive dashboard that displays charts and text from a JSON file.
-View the final product [here](https://klbowman.github.io/microbiome-dashboard/).
+Images and text scraped from multiple websites displayed in a single HTML page.

 ## Description